nshitolay/cse-15l-lab-reports/LabReport1.md

 cat /home/linux/ieng6/cs15lwi23/public/hello.txt
 ```

-Some of these commands are show below and your outputs should be similar:
+Some of the commands and their outputs are shown below.
+Your outputs should be similar.
 ![Image](images/image5.png)
 ![Image](images/image4.png)